 The determination of the allowance for credit losses for the Commercial and Krungsri segments required management to make significant judgements due to the subjectivity and uncertainty associated with the development of qualitative adjustments.
-There was a particularly high degree of uncertainty necessitating subjective judgments to be made by management to develop certain qualitative adjustments to capture the heightened volatility and uncertainty in the economy and events due to the prolonged COVID-19 pandemic for the Commercial and Krungsri segments, and the sudden changes relating to the Russia-Ukraine situation for the Commercial segment.
+There was a particularly high degree of uncertainty necessitating subjective judgments to be made by management to develop certain qualitative adjustments to capture the heightened volatility and uncertainty in the economy and events primarily due to the prolonged COVID-19 and Russia-Ukraine situation.